Flourek/Stereorizer/README.md

 ## Inpainting
 It's hard to tell what should be in the newly exposed areas that aren't in the original image. <br/>

-You can select a few different inpainting methods which are all based on surrounding pixels.
+Select from a few different inpainting methods which are based on the surrounding pixels.

 Instead of that you may export a mask of these areas and use that to paint in these areas in your favourite image editing software, however in most cases the stereo deviation is too small for this to be necessary.